Some new perspectives on d-orthogonal polynomials: Darboux transformations

 where $l_{(d+1)m+i+2}^{(i)}$ are the entries at position $(m+1,m)$ of the matrix $L_{i}$.
 We would like to point out that the latter transformations have also been investigated in \cite{BranqSymmetriz}.

-The d-orthogonality of the above polynomials gives evidence of the following question: what kind are these polynomials?
-We back to the above recursion many times in the next two sections, we establish that the above polynomials are in fact the (d+1)-decomposition of some d-symmetric sequence.
+The $d$-orthogonality of the above polynomials gives evidence of the following question: what kind these polynomials are?
+We refer to the above recursion in the next two sections, we establish that the above polynomials are in fact the ($d+1$)-decomposition of some $d$-symmetric sequence.

 Let us denote the matrices $U$ and $L$ as follows